bigeasy/strata/diary.md

 difficult, unpleasant to load all the leaves.
 This is why I created the notion of a positions array.
 The positions array can be cached at the end of the leaf.
-It will contain an array of all the entries in the leaf, so you don't have to laod the entires until you need them.
+It will contain an array of all the entries in the leaf, so you don't have to load the entires until you need them.

 But, the moment I test Locket, I find that it is far too slow, so now I loathe trips to the drive.
 I don't want large leaves.
 I start thinking about how I